 - Subsidiaries

 - Sunderland Care and Support (Holding Company) Ltd;

 - Together for Children Sunderland Ltd;

-- Sunderland Homes Ltd;
+- Sunderland Homes Ltd (2019/2020 only);

-- Siglion LLP; and
+- o Siglion LLP; and

 - Siglion Holdings Ltd.

 - Joint Ventures

 - Sunderland Lifestyle Partnership Ltd; and

 - IAMP LLP.

 Further detail on the relationship between the Council and these organisations is presented in Note 33, Related Parties, of the Council's single entity accounts.